Table format comparisons - Change queries and CDC

 Inserts and deletes only consist of a single change; either the row was added or deleted.
 However, in CDC, every row update has a before and after image.
 There are different approaches to how updates are returned in CDC change queries:

 1. Combine row changes into a single event/row with the before and after images as separate fields/columns.
-This is how Debezium does it.
+This is how Debezium and Apache Hudi do it.

 2. Make the before and after image into separate rows, with a change type of update-before and update-after.
 This is how Delta does it.